JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

 **A2.16：**In normal configuration mode, default color value has been pre-multiplied by the corresponding alpha value, while the color value of the original image read directly has not been pre-multiplied by alpha value, so we need to add an extra flag bit when calling imblend to indicate that the color value of the image processed does not need to be pre-multiplied by alpha value.
-For details of calling method, see RGA_API_Instruction_EN - API - Image Blending.
+For details of calling method, see Rockchip_Developer_Guide_RGA_EN - API - Image Blending.

 **Q2.17：**Can the IM2D API implement multiple functions in one RGA call?

-**A2.17：**Yes, please refer to RGA_API_Instruction - API - Image process, and refer to the implementation of other IM2D API to understand the use of **improcess()**.
+**A2.17：**Yes, please refer to Rockchip_Developer_Guide_RGA_EN - API - Image process, and refer to the implementation of other IM2D API to understand the use of **improcess()**.